brunoreis/aritimetica-server/README.md

 #### DB

 The db is managed by prisma.
 In this project we have a `docker-compose.yml` file with two helpful services, a postgres server and a pgadmin server.
 If you run these services (`docker-compose up`), you will have a local instance of a PG database and also the [pgadmin](https://www.pgadmin.org/) platform to see the data on your database and manage it.

+The DATABASE_URL local env configuration can point either to the local container or to any other db instance, like the aws RDS used in prod.

 ### GraphQL / Server